KenyC/ReX/README.md

 Perhaps, this fork may ultimately turn into an attempt to take full ownership of the engine.

 # Samples

-You can try ReX live [here](https://retex.github.io/iReX/editor.html)!
-Simply type in a formula in the editor and click the display on the top to update the rendering.

 Note: ReX rendered all of these examples in SVG, but due to limitations in SVG rendering on GitHub, we need to convert them to PNG.
 See the `samples/` folder for the original SVG source.